In situ bioremediation: Ozone Injection

-Accelerated Anaerobic In situ Bioremediation
+Anaerobic In situ Bioremediation

-Within accelerated anaerobic in situ bioremediation electron donors and acceptors are introduced into a contaminated site in order to increase the population of anaerobic microorganisms.
+Within accelerated anaerobic in situ bioremediation, electron donors and acceptors are introduced into a contaminated site in order to increase the population of anaerobic microorganisms.

 Monitored Natural Attenuation (MNA)

 Monitored Natural Attenuation is in situ bioremediation that occurs with little to no human intervention.
-This process relies on the natural microbial populations sustained within the contaminated sites to over time reduce the contaminants to a desired level.
-During monitored natural attenuation the site is monitored in order to track the progress of the bioremediation.
+This process relies on the natural microbial populations sustained within the contaminated sites to, over time, reduce the contaminants to a desired level.
+During monitored natural attenuation, the site is monitored in order to track the progress of the bioremediation.
 Monitored natural attenuation is used in sites where the source of contamination is no longer present, often after other more active types of in situ bioremediation have been conducted.